huynguy-db/arcion-docs/content/docs/references/notification-reference.md

   stable-time-out-ms: 60_000
 ```
 ### How lag notifications work
-Only the first time when replication lag is below [the threshold value `threshold-ms`](#threshold-ms) for [`stable-time-out-s` seconds](#stable-time-out-s) , Replicant sends a notification.
+Replicant sends a notification only the first time when replication lag is below [the threshold value `threshold-ms`](#threshold-ms) for [`stable-time-out-s` seconds](#stable-time-out-s).
 As long replication lag stays below [`threshold-ms`](#threshold-ms), Replicant doesn't send any new notification.
 If replication lag increases over the threshold value, Replicant sends a new notification once the lag stabilizes below the threshold value for [`stable-time-out-s` seconds](#stable-time-out-s) again.

 {{< hint "info" >}}